A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm: Introduction

 \section{Introduction}

-Anticlustering is an NP-hard combinatorial optimization problem that consists of partitioning a set of objects into equally-sized groups called anticlusters such that the objects in the same anticluster are as diverse as possible and thereby representative of the entire set of objects.
-Achieving diversity within groups is important in many applications from various fields including operations research (\citealt{weitz1997empirical, baker2002methods,palubeckis2015maximally,lai2016iterated,schulz2021balanced,schulz2023balanced_a, schulz2023balanced_b,hochbaum2023breakpoints}), management science (\citealt{krass2006university}), psychology and social sciences (\citealt{brusco2020combining, papenberg2021using}), bioinformatics (\citealt{papenberg2025anticlustering}), VLSI circuit design (\citealt{chen1986placement,feo1990class}), computer systems and memory management (\citealt{kral1965problem}), and more recently machine learning (\citealt{mauri2023robust}).
+Anticlustering is an NP-hard combinatorial optimization problem that consists of partitioning a set of objects into equal-sized groups called anticlusters such that the sum of distance weights between pairs of objects in the same anticluster is maximized.
+This is with the goal of achieving anticlusters whose objects are as dissimilar as possible and thereby representative of the entire set of objects.
+Achieving diversity within groups is the focus of applications from various fields including operations research (\citealt{weitz1997empirical, baker2002methods,palubeckis2015maximally,lai2016iterated,schulz2021balanced,schulz2023balanced_a, schulz2023balanced_b,hochbaum2023breakpoints}), management science (\citealt{krass2006university}), psychology and social sciences (\citealt{brusco2020combining, papenberg2021using}), bioinformatics (\citealt{papenberg2025anticlustering}), VLSI circuit design (\citealt{chen1986placement,feo1990class}), computer systems and memory management (\citealt{kral1965problem}), and more recently machine learning (\citealt{mauri2023robust}).

+Several anticlustering variants have been proposed in the literature that differ in a number of ways: how the objects are represented, as nodes in an edge-weighted graph or as feature vectors; how the distance weights are measured, as distance metrics or arbitrary weights; which objective is optimized, the most common objective being maximizing within-anticluster sum of weights, or alternatively maximizing the minimum distance weight between any two objects in the same anticluster; and which alternative constraints are considered, requiring each anticluster's size to satisfy some lower and upper bounds instead of equal-size anticlusters or additional constraints for the case when objects are associated with categories, that ensure that each anticluster has the same number of objects of a given category.

+The anticlustering problem has been studied under the name the {\em balanced $K$-cut} problem.
+The balanced $K$-cut problem consists of partitioning the nodes of a graph into $K$ anticlusters each of which has at most $\ceil{N/K}$ nodes, where $N$ denotes the number of nodes in the graph.
+The objective is to minimize the sum of edge weights between the anticlusters (the cut cost).
+This objective function of the balanced cut problem is the complement of the anticlustering objective, since the weight of the edges in the cut is the total sum of weights of all edges minus the sum of the edge weights inside the anticlusters, which is the objective of the anticlustering problem, and thereby equivalent.
+The anticlustering problem was also studied under the name maximally diverse grouping problem (MDGP), e.g.\ \citealt{gallego2013tabu}.